JKniaaa/SC1015-Mini-Project/README.md

 **What We Learned from this Project:**
 - To visualise other useful and interesting insights from the dataset and make inferences from them.
 - Handling categorical variables using one-hot encoding for data modelling purposes.
+- Logistic Regression
-- Ways to observe and justify the most suitable model for modelling based on accuracy.
+- Ways to observe and justify the more suitable model for modelling based on accuracy.

 ---
 ### 5. References